gggmmo/CarPlateDemo/README.md

 ## Building the project
 To build the project, you need to download the OpenCV iOS pack from: https://opencv.org/releases/ and put the `opencv2.framework` under `CarPlateDemo\OpenCV\` directory.

+## TODO
+The accuracy of car plate recognition needs to be improved.
+Perhaps using AI model is a better way.